tknie/flynn/README.md

 * Support creating batch jobs for database-specific tasks like SQL scripts
 * Create index or other enhancements on database configuration

+For details have a look at the API documentation.
+It can be referenced here: <https://godoc.org/github.com/tknie/flynn>

 ## Example of Flynn usage

 ### Query records in database